 You don’t have to go through this alone, so why would you?
 I can’t wait to see the freedom waiting for you on the other side.

 A note from the pros on how to find a good therapist:

-While there’s not a comprehensive resource for finding great therapists, a Google search, or asking around at your church is a great start.
+A Google search, or asking around at your church is a great start.
 You can also ask friends who might know someone or have been to counseling themselves.
-References and recommendations will be the most helpful, so don’t be afraid to ask around.
+References and recommendations will be the most helpful, so don't be afraid to ask around.

 The most important thing to look for when finding a therapist is a good fit.
 You can ask for a free trial session, and trust your instincts on whether or not you want to move forward.
 Do you feel safe and listened to?
 Good therapy is a partnership where the professional models good boundaries and respect.
 Therapy won't always feel good but it should not feel destructive.
 Also, the more training the therapist has, the more qualified they are to dig into deeper issues.
 I hope that helps!